marcelpatrick/3rdPersonV2/README.md

 # ITERATION 3: Game Mode and Effects

-# 1: Game Mode
-- Craete a new C++ class inheriting from GameModeBase > call it SimpleShooterGameModeBase
+- Create a new C++ class inheriting from GameModeBase > call it SimpleShooterGameModeBase

+- Create a subclass of SimpleShooterGameModeBase: In Unreal > add new > new C++ class > show all classes > SimpleShooterGameModeBase > "KillEmAllGameMode"
-- Will use our custom KillEmAllGameMode that will be derived from and implement the default main game mode, SimpleShooterGameMode
+- KillEmAllGameMode will be derived from and implement the default main game mode, SimpleShooterGameMode.

+- In Unreal, Create a new BP class inheriting KillEmAllGameMode, call it BP_KillEmAllGameMode
+- In Unreal, Blueprints (button on the top of the screen), GameMode, Select GameMode base class, select our BP_KillEmAllGameMode class.
+- Inside the BP_KillEmAllGameMode, Details, Classes, Default Pawn Class, select our BP_ShooterCharacter.

 ## 1.1: Pawn Killed function
 - Define a function for when the actors are killed, PawnKilled() method, to be called from SimpleShooterGameModeBase